Stay up to date

 Web attacks are the other most common type of cyber attack.
 An attacker targets the web application’s server-side and client-side vulnerabilities to exploit the website or web servers to access sensitive data, retrieve database information, and/or install malicious software for further infiltration.

 Many vulnerabilities contribute to the web attack.
-SQL injection attacks and cross-site scripting (XSS) attacks are the two types of most common and most reported web attacks in the cyber security sphere, with OWASP Top 10 covering the major application security risks.
+SQL injection attacks and cross-site scripting (XSS) attacks are the two most common and most reported web attacks in the cybersecurity sphere, with OWASP Top 10 covering the major application security risks.

 SQL injection attacks (SQLi)

 SQL (structured query language) injection attack is a common vulnerability in data-driven websites that attackers usually exploit to enumerate and retrieve backend data.
 The SQL injection attack is carried out by injecting a malicious SQL query via the input field from the client’s browser.
 It involves the interference of database queries to exploit the web server and uncover beneficial information.
 The successful SQL injection attacks lead to compromise of backend data stored in databases, including but not limited to full take over of application servers and databases.
 Sensitive information includes account credentials, credit card number, PII (Personal Identifiable Information), along with allowing an attacker to modify or delete any of the data in the application’s server database.